Thomas George Morton (1835 – 1903) was an American surgeon.

 - Died May 20, 1903 of cholera aged 68

-- Morton’s neuroma – benign, perineural fibrotic lesion of a common digital nerve
+- Morton neuroma – benign, perineural fibrotic lesion of a common digital nerve

-- Morton’s metatarsalgia was first observed on cadaverous dissection in 1835 by Filippo Civinini (1805-1844) of Pistoia. he described in the anatomic letter entitled “Su un nervoso gangliare rigonfiamento alla pianta del piede” (“On the neural ganglion swelling of the foot sole“)
+In 1835, Filippo Civinini of Pistoja (1805-1844) described in the anatomic letter entitled “Su un nervoso gangliare rigonfiamento alla pianta del piede” (“On the neural ganglion swelling of the foot sole“) – the fusiform (gangliare) swelling (rigonfiamento) in the common plantar digital nerve to the third interspace.
+However there was no clinical description (metarsalgia) involved in this report.

 the person behind the name